artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 Rails+SASS+CoffeeScript+Backbone helped us achieve that goal, and we couldn't have gotten this far without the help of those projects.

-## Ezel
+## Ezel & Friends

 In November 2013, we split our web frontend from the API backend.
 You can read [all the details in this blog post](2013_review), but the story is summarized nicely as "moving from a single monolithic application to modular Backbone apps that run in Node and the browser and consume our external API."
 This move from monolith to modular systems continues to influence day-to-day work on the Artsy Engineering team.

-We moved our API from Rails to [Grape][], partially motivated by a desire to build an iOS application that would consume this API.
-We faced a lot of problems with the split, including SEO problems, severe page load times, maintaining duplicated backend and frontend UI templates, slow test suites, and poor developer productivity.
+We had already started moving away from a typical Rails app by moving our API to [Grape][] in order to support an iOS application.
+The monolith also had some clear drawbacks including SEO problems, severe page load times, maintaining duplicated backend and frontend UI templates, slow test suites, and poor developer productivity.
 We took the project of building our mobile web frontend, m.artsy.net (still known as "martsy" internally) as an opportunity to address these problems.

-We built our new site with [Node.js][node] since it easily allowed server-side rendering.
+We built our new site with [Node.js][node] since it allowed us to share and consolidate our server/client rendering code.
 We split out areas of concern into separate "apps", with their own bundled CSS/JS to help page load times.
 We server-side rendered above-the-fold content and used client-side JS to load the rest, which helped SEO and user experience.
 We took a [BEM][]-like approach to our CSS, which helped developer productivity.
 Our technical decisions were driven primarily by our desire to create great user experiences.

 And because we are an open source by default organization, we collected these approaches into an open source project called [Ezel][].

-We used Ezel for a few years without too much change in our web frontend stack.
-It proved really useful for helping build other web apps – CMS systems for our partners, auction-management systems for our admins, all kinds of projects – and most of those projects started on Heroku before moving to heavier-duty deployments as needed.
+While our main app used this Ezel approach, other new web apps – CMS systems for our partners, auction-management systems for our admins, etc – were built on new internal tools to share assets and code across the apps.
+We experimented a lot; we got pretty good at sharing resources across codebases.
+Most of our web projects started on Heroku before moving to heavier-duty deployments as needed.
 Our frontend mindset at the time (2015) was focused on getting to a stable, predictable stack.
 However... we started experimenting with React around the same time.

 CoffeeScript and Backbone were still working for us, and we still use them in production in many systems.
 However, the state of the art in web development moved on.
 When I joined the auctions team and helped maintain one of our